denliehoo/multi-swap/README.md

 - 03/02/23: Search function for select asset modal
 - 03/02/23 - 2: Refactor search function into a component to be used in Select asset modal
 - 03/02/23 - 2: format numbers.
 (TBC: crypto=8dp , FIAT=2dp)
+- 05/02/23: Get chain id and ensure use is connected to the correct chain.
+If it isn't, request they add that chain.
+Metamask should also popup for this when user clicks change or add chain
+  - try: wallet_switchEthereumChain first with just the chain Id
+  - it will give an error if the user doesnt have the chain id in their metamask
+  - Then, in catch block, do: wallet_addEthereumChain to get the users to add the chain